 If you are a golfer who often hits slice shots, you have likely come across all kinds of so-called miraculous, immediate fixes that promise results.
 All kinds of tips, tricks, and strategies are out there.
 It’s confusing to muddle through all of them to find the solution that will best suit you and your golf swing.

-Often, golfers think they have to go through a major swing overhaul, but that is often not true.
-The key to hitting consistent high draws are not mysterious, and there are several things that good golfers do to hit those consistent shots.
+Often, golfers think they have to go through a major swing overhaul, but that is not always true.
+The key to hitting consistent high draws is not a mystery.
+There are many things that good golfers do to create a consistent high draw ball flight.

 “There is one key relationship that dictates any curve in the golf ball—assuming the golfer is hitting the ball in the center of the club face—and that is the relationship between the path (the direction the club is swinging at the moment of impact) and the club face.“